IOOPM-UU/Qoders/proj/individual_reflections.md

 - “Biggest fail” och “biggest win”, dvs. det största problem som du stötte på och det smartaste eller bästa du gjorde.

-Biggest Fail: Our planning.
-Our planning was what eventually lead to us not being able to compeletly finsish the project.
+Biggest Fail: Our coordination.
+Our coordination was what eventually lead to us not being able to compeletly finsish the project.

 Biggest Win: I was able to solve the issue of our pointer to allocated memory pointing to the wrong part.
 It was a problem I am proud of understanding and solving.
 I was also able to catch it before it became a really nasty problem which probably saves a lot of time.